 - 1. Plaintiffs seek compensation for economic loss sustained as a result of Defendants' conduct in carrying out an unlawful Ponzi pyramid scheme that included, inter alia, Defendants' fraudulent unregistered offer and sale of securities in the form of unregistered investment contracts constituting securities. - 2.
-During all times relevant to this complaint, TelexFree uniformly held itself out as a "multi-level marketing" company systematically selling local and international telephone service plans that use "voice over internet protocol" ("VoIP") technology through so-called "Promoters." - 3.
-The TelexFree VoIP was not patented or proprietary. - 4.
-The TelexFree VoIp offered nothing more than what was otherwise available for free through other Internet providers such as Skype. - 5.
-In reality, TelexFree's offer and sale of investment contracts constituted a pyramid-type Ponzi scheme (the "Pyramid Ponzi Scheme").
+During all times relevant to this complaint, TelexFree uniformly held itself out as a "multi-level marketing" company systematically selling local and international telephone service plans that use "voice over internet protocol" ("VoIP") technology through so-called "Promoters."
+1 - 3.
+The TelexFree VoIP was not patented or proprietary - 4.
+The TelexFree VoIP is generally available for free. - 5.
+In reality, TelexFree's ofter and sale of investment contracts constituted a pyramid-type Ponzi scheme (the "Pyramid Ponzi Scheme").